azulverdosa/PianoChordsAndScales/README.md

 Note Card

 - A card with the name of a note, indicates if the note is sharp or flat and in major or minor.
-- You can personally chose if you want to play the chord of that note or the scale.
+- You can personally choose if you want to play the chord of that note or the scale.

 ![main](./src/demo_images/main.png 'Main View')

 Start/Stop Button

-- Starts the timer that switches the note card that is is displayed.
+- Starts the timer that switches the note card that is displayed.
-- Press the start button to start the timer and the note changes on the time you have set.
+- Press the start button to start the timer and the note changes depending on the time you have set.

 Slider Timer

 - Adjust the timer to specify how long you want the note to be displayed before the card changes to another note.
 Chords might be fast to play, but scales can take an extra second.
-You can play a few chords that change every 10 second then play a few scales that change every 30 seconds.
+You can play a few chords that change every 10 seconds then play a few scales that change every 30 seconds.
 Change the time between cards as you like.
 - You can adjust the timer before you press start, or while the note cards are changing.
 - You can start and stop the time with the spacebar and adjust the time slider with arrow keys.